kyohmizu/slides-deploy-aks/main.md

 - Secrets on Azure Key Vault (which were created with terraform) are now inaccessible from outside the cluster
   (Something wrong with access policies)

-- Metrics settings of prometheus and fluent bit are not enough
+- I've not set metrics of prometheus and fluent bit properly yet

+- I have to deploy some kubernetes resources in turn (CD will solve it?)
 ]

 ---